 - 1/4 - 1/3 cup heavy cream, as desired, for creaminess

-Place the ham bone (or ham hocks), with the water, ham base, bay leaf, tarragon, oil and beans into the Instant Pot, making sure the Instant Pot isn't filled more two-thirds full.
-Lock the Instant Pot lid into place and use the manual button to choose 25 minutes on high pressure, bringing the Instant Pot to full pressure.
+Place the ham bone (or ham shanks), with the broth, bay leaf, tarragon, oil and dry beans into the Instant Pot with the vegetables, making sure the Instant Pot isn't filled more two-thirds full.
+Lock the lid into place then making sure the valve is set to the sealing position; choose 35 minutes on high pressure, bringing the Instant Pot to full pressure.

 When the timer sounds, use a 30 minute natural pressure release, followed by a quick release to remove any remaining pressure from the Instant Pot.
 (This long natural release allows your beans to finish cooking from residual heat and to relax, making them the perfect tenderness.)

-Remove the ham bone and bay leaf from the prepared soup in the Instant Pot; pull any meat free that is still attached to the ham bone, adding it back into the ham and beans.
-Stir in the sautéed veggies to the ham and beans; adjust the seasonings to taste.
+Remove the ham bone and bay leaf from the prepared soup in the Instant Pot; pull away any ham still attached to the ham bone, adding it back into the soup.
+Adjust the seasonings to taste.
 For added creaminess, stir in a bit of cream, as desired.
 Serve at once!

 Other Favorite Instant Pot Recipes Your Family Will Dig: